GauravChaubey807/OS_project_11811923/README.md

 # Round Robin Scheduling
--Round Robin is a CPU scheduling algorithm where each process is given a fixed time slot in a cyclic way which is known as time quantum.
+1. Round Robin is a CPU scheduling algorithm where each process is given a fixed time slot in a cyclic way which is known as time          quantum.
- -It is simple, easy to implement, and starvation-free as all processes get fair share of CPU -One of the most commonly used technique in CPU scheduling as a core -It is preemptive as processes are assigned CPU only for a fixed slice of time at most -The disadvantage of it is more overhead of context switching
+   - It is simple, easy to implement, and starvation-free as all processes get fair share of CPU
+   - One of the most commonly used technique in CPU scheduling as a core
+   - It is preemptive as processes are assigned CPU only for a fixed slice of time at most
+   - The disadvantage of it is more overhead of context switching

 # Terms and Formulas